Keynote to BC Summer Camps Association, January 2018

 | BC Summer Camps are world-renowned, creating memories that will last a lifetime for young people.
 Will they be good or bad memories? |

-I wondered how I might make my life experience, training and research relevant to your group.
-I immediately thought of my sons; I’ll explain in a minute.
+As I considered what I would say to all of you and how I might make my life experience, training, and research relevant to your group, I immediately thought of my sons.
+I’ll explain in a minute.

-In the last six years, I’ve had the privilege of speaking and presenting workshops to a diverse set of groups, ranging from conferences to meetings with faith and denominational leaders, educators, lawyers, high-tech companies, non-profit and community groups, and healthcare providers.
+Over the last six years, I’ve had the privilege of speaking and presenting workshops to a wide range of groups, including conferences, faith and denominational leaders, educators, lawyers, high-tech companies, non-profit and community organizations, and healthcare providers.

-It seems a bit ironic to me, whenever I speak about my life as a transgender person, that I end up sharing details of my life which I suppressed and kept secret for over five decades.
+There is something ironic about the fact that, whenever I speak about my life as a transgender person, I end up sharing details of my life that I suppressed and kept secret for more than five decades.
 I made sure they remained gagged and shackled.
-I never imagined I would be dredging them up for others to see.
+I never imagined I would one day be bringing them forward for others to see.

 But this sadness is not for me; it has nothing to do with feeling sorry, regretting my choices, or believing my life was somehow a tragedy.